Deinacrida carinata: Threats

-Since the introduction of mammalian predators many of New Zealand's endemic fauna has been severely impacted, and D.carinata is no exception.
+Since the introduction of mammalian predators many of New Zealand's endemic fauna have been severely impacted, and D.carinata is no exception.
 It has been identified in the past that cats, rodents and weka are the main reasons for the decline of this species in its current distribution.
 On Herekopare, Kundy and Whenua Hou/Codfish Island weka, cats and rodents have been removed.
 However, weka have subsequently been reintroduced to Herekopare Island by muttonbirders and currently still pose a threat to D. carinata.
 In addition, weka are also present on Tihaka/Pig Island where their colony have been protected since 1965.
-Furthermore, previous survey's conducted by the Wildlife Service reveal the extent to how much cats were impacting D.carinata on Herekopare Island.
+Furthermore, previous surveys conducted by the Wildlife Service reveal the extent to how much cats were impacting D.carinata on Herekopare Island.
 When analyzing the stomach contents of cats wētā remains were found in 14 individuals, of which 7 contained more than 10 wētā, and 2 contained more than 100.
 Subsequently, a decision was made by the Wildlife Service in 1970 to eradicate cats from the island as they were also impacting on birdlife.
-Native lizards have also been noted as being probable natural predators such as small-eared skinks (Oligosoma stenotis) and Raukawa gecko (Hoplodactylus maculatus), which both have been observed during past survey's for D.carinata on Tihaka/Pig Island.
+Native lizards have also been noted as being probable natural predators such as small-eared skinks (Oligosoma stenotis) and Raukawa gecko (Hoplodactylus maculatus), which both have been observed during past surveys for D.carinata on Tihaka/Pig Island.